miroamarillo/lulo-slush/README.md

 + Clean files that are not in use
 + Setup a proper testing environment
 + Setup Gulp goodies
++ Setup Express
++ Integrate Express with gulp (gulp-express Maybe??)
++ Instructions to run bower and npm installation

 <!-- ## Getting Started